 If you want to be a zero-waste rockstar, look for stores that sell olive oil, maple syrup, and other condiments in bulk.
 It can all be done, it just takes a little more planning.

 3. Deli Counter

 Jars can be used at the deli counter just as easily as they can be used in bulk goods.
 If you are plant-based, you probably won’t have to worry too much about this step, but there might be some items that you would usually purchase that come in packages that you can get from the deli counter instead, take, for example, pickles and olives.

-You might get some strange questions from workers, but in the experience of zero-waste guru, Bea Johnson, if you shop in the same place long enough the questions stop.
-Added bonus knowledge from Bea, Safeway has never questioned her request to use jars instead of plastic bags or containers.
+You might get some strange questions from workers, but in the experience of zero-waste guru Bea Johnson, if you shop in the same place long enough, the questions stop.
+Bonus knowledge from Bea, Safeway has never questioned her request to use jars instead of plastic bags or containers.
 These containers can be tared in the same way jars for bulk goods are tared.

 4. Buying Bread

 You might have forgotten that bread comes in a plastic bag too, we’re so used to not thinking about these subtle details when shopping that you might not have considered this hidden plastic packaging.
 Most large grocery stores have a bakery section where loaves are made and stored (sleeve free).
 Bring your large cloth bag and ask to use your bag instead of receiving a paper/plastic sleeve.

 Once you start eliminating packing waste, especially plastic waste, from your life, you start to realize how much plastic is used in our society.
 It’s a massive problem that the majority of us don’t think twice about.
 Getting grocery shopping down is the first step, and when you are comfortable with the basics, you can start to think about other ways you can cut waste from your food routines.